zamzterz/Flask-pyoidc/README.md

 ```

 This extension also supports [RP-Initiated Logout](http://openid.net/specs/openid-connect-session-1_0.html#RPLogout),
 if the provider allows it.
+Make sure the `end_session_endpoint` is defined in the provider metadata to enable notifying
+the provider when the user logs out.

-### Specify the error view
+## Specify the error view

 If an OAuth error response is received, either in the authentication or token response, it will be passed to the
-specified error view.
-An error view is specified by using the `error_view` decorator:
+"error view", specified using the `error_view` decorator:

 ```python
 from flask import jsonify